Visual Assist provides two efficient methods to find and open files in your solution:

 Scope of Files in the Dialog

-Toggle the checkbox in the dialog (Alt_S) to broaden the list to include all open files.
+Uncheck the option in the dialog (Alt+S) to broaden the list to include all open files and headers from NuGet packages.

 Projects in the Dialog